-The Chief Executive Officer undertakes the same assessments of executives and senior management.
+The CEO undertakes the same assessments of executives and senior management.
 In assessing the performance of the individual, the review includes consideration of their function, achievement of individual targets and agreed objectives, and the overall performance of the Company.

-Details of the performance of executives is provided by the Chief Executive Officer to the Remuneration and Nomination Committee together with remuneration recommendations.
+Details of the performance of executives is provided by the CEO to the Remuneration and Nomination Committee together with remuneration recommendations.
 The Committee in turn makes recommendations to the Board for approval.
-A review was conducted during FY23.
+A review was conducted for performance in FY24 and recommendations made to the Committee.